February 24, 2014

 Copies of successfully funded proposals from previous years are available in the Office of Faculty Development.
 If you have questions about the program or the proposal format, please contact Jennifer Hudson, Faculty Development Associate, at x 25357.

-The deadline for receipt of proposals is Friday, March 8, 4:00 p.m. as an email attachment sent to Jennifer Hudson at email@example.com, but all joint proposals require an original, hand-signed print copy of the signed consent form.
-The committee will notify recipients of awards by Tuesday, April 2, 2013.
+The deadline for receipt of proposals is Friday, March 14, 4:00 p.m. as an email attachment sent to Jennifer Hudson at email@example.com, but all joint proposals require an original, hand-signed print copy of the signed consent form.
+The committee will notify recipients of awards on or around Tuesday, April 1, 2014.

 Director, Faculty Development